epuccini/speaker/README.md

 speaker - Speech synthesis library for Common Lisp under Mac OSX

 This speech synthesis library is a cffi interface to the Mac OSX Cocoa library.
 It enables speech-output and -recognition.
 Dependency is only cffi.
 For exaxmples you need "bordeaux-threads" and "trivial-main-thread".
+Tested on sbcl, ecl and ccl.

 First open the XCode project libspeak and compile the libspeak.dylib and copy the lib to /usr/local/lib.
 Then cd into the speaker/src directory and load your favouorite lisp and type: